navyarathore/file-integrity-checker/README.md

-# Local File Integrity Checker (Buggy Version)
+# Local File Integrity Checker

-This is a simplistic file integrity checker for testing AI models.
-It intentionally includes flaws to verify how well your AI or automation scripts can catch errors.
+This is a simplistic file integrity checker for your local files.

 ## Run Instructions